hersonhebert/new-fibs-py/README.md

 1.  **`occluded_surface(pdb, method = "FIBOS", density_dots = 5.0)`**: Implements the Occluded Surface
 algorithm, generating points, areas, and normals for each atom.
-As parameters it accepts a PDB id (or the path to a local PDB file) and a method selection — either the classic 'OS' or the default 'FIBOS'.
+As parameters it accepts a PDB id (or the path to a local PDB file), a method selection — either the classic 'OS' or the default 'FIBOS' and the density dots values.
 The function returns the results as a table and creates a file named `prot_PDBid.srf` in the `fibos_file` directory.

 2.  **`osp(file)`**: Implements the Occluded Surface Packing (OSP) metric for